 Colorado Gravel Adventures

-Cycling's fastest-growing adventure discipline is a great way to explore Colorado's incredible beauty
+Cycling's fastest-growing adventure discipline is a great way to explore Colorado's incredible beauty.

 Gravel riding, for those who may not be up on the latest trends, is all the rage in the world of cycling.
 It's the friendly pairing of road and mountain biking where enthusiasts abandon pavement for unpaved roads where vehicle traffic is rare, if not altogether absent.
 With thousands of miles abandoned mining access roads, Colorado is just about the perfect place to delve into the discipline.